How to support your immune system

 Supplementation is one way to top up for vitamin D intake.
 Better You is one brand that offers an easy way to get your vitamin D through an oral spray.
 It also makes its packaging out of ocean waste as an added bonus.
 And enjoy 15% discount using code LIZLOVES at checkout.

 If you’re feeling a bit snowed under and are looking for something to help with your sleep and mood, Saffrosun is an effective natural supplement for improving psychological balance, which we love here at Liz Earle Wellbeing.
 (You may have heard Liz talking about this on her Friday Five podcast).
+Enjoy 20% off with the code LIZLOVES at The Naked Pharmacy.

 Vitamin C and immunity